emintz/ArduinoLib/RTOSAid/README.md

 * `HIGH` to `LOW` transitions
 * Both `LOW` to `HIGH` and `HIGH` to `LOW` transitions

-The detectors implement a `VoidFunction` when they sense a transition.
+The detectors invoke a `VoidFunction` when they detect a transition.

 The change detector provides two classes, `GpioChangeService` to manage